KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 Komodo, on the other hand, is far more scalable and will not require a fee for every single process, other than a single, ordinary transaction fee for sending funds.
 This fee is not paid in KMD, but in the coin of the developer and user's choice.

-To avoid the risk of infinite loops, Komodo is exhaustively testing the code for all smart contracts prior to implementation.
+Komodo is exhaustively testing the code for all smart contracts prior to implementation, to ensure quality and bug-free contracts.

 Then the contracts are embedded into the Komodo daemon.
 This prevents alterations, while also making the code publicly visible.
 Anyone can verify the code of the contracts to see that they do exactly what they claim.